 (3) Production of the certificate is evidence in any court of the designation, classification and powers of the inspector to whom that certificate relates.

-[Section 13 amended by No. 28 of 2006 s.
+[Section 13 amended: No. 28 of 2006 s.
 177.]

 14. Powers of inspection etc.

 An inspector may, subject to this Part and the terms of his or her designation as an inspector —